Texera/texera.github.io/content/en/blog/pyright-llm-enhanced-udf/index.md

 ## Solution
 **Type Annotation with LLM**
-To tackle the challenge of handling code without type annotations, we integrated Large Language Models (LLM) into the UDF editor.
+To tackle the challenge of handling code without type annotations, we integrated a Large Language Models (LLM) into the UDF editor.
 This integration enables the LLM to automatically suggest type annotations, thereby enhancing the effectiveness of Pyright's static analysis.
 The LLM generate type annotation suggestions based on the context of the code.
 Users need to decide whether to accept the suggestion, and if they do, the suggestion will be added after the argument.

-We developed a backend RESTful API that interacts with OpenAI's GPT-4 API to generate these type annotation suggestions.
+We developed a backend RESTful API that interacts with OpenAI's GPT-4 API to generate type annotation suggestions.
 Here are some key aspects of our implementation:

 1. **API Design**: Our API integrates AI-assisted type annotations into the Texera UDF editor.
-The frontend Angular service, `AIAssistantService`, provides a method to request type annotations for given code snippets.
-It communicates with a backend Scala resource, `AIAssistantResource`, which handles authentication, processes requests, and interacts with the OpenAI GPT-4 API.
+The frontend Angular service, `AIAssistantService`, provides a method to request type annotations for the given code snippet.
+It communicates with a backend Scala service, `AIAssistantResource`, which handles authentication, processes requests, and interacts with the OpenAI GPT-4 API.
 The backend formats the code context into a specific prompt structure, sends it to OpenAI's chat completions API, and returns the suggested type annotations to the frontend.
-This design ensures secure, efficient communication between the user interface, our server, and the AI model, delivering intelligent type suggestions.
+This design ensures secure, efficient communication between the user interface, the server, and the AI model.
 2. **Prompt Engineering**: We experimented with various prompts to optimize the LLM's performance.
-In the beginning, we simply asked it to provide type annotations for arguments, but we found that it often responded with explanations that we didn't need, which would cause errors if inserted into the code.
-So, we defined its task strictly to return in the form of `: type suggestion`, and we provided several different examples for the LLM to learn from to ensure it strictly follows our requirements, avoiding breaking the user's code.
+In the beginning, we simply asked it to provide type annotations for arguments, but we found that it often responded with explanations that were needed, which would cause errors if they inserted into the code.
+So we defined its task strictly to return in the form of `: type suggestion`, and  provided several different examples for the LLM to learn from to ensure it strictly follows our requirements.
 3. **Prompt Effectiveness**: We found that prompts providing more context about the function's purpose and usage led to more accurate type suggestions.
 After testing, we found that most of the time, it can provide satisfactory results, but occasionally, unsatisfactory suggestions may occur.
-Therefore, users still need to have some judgment to decide whether to accept or reject the type suggestion.
+Therefore, users still need to provide input to decide whether to accept or reject the type suggestion.

 <figure align="center">
   <a href="suggestion%20_UI.png">